UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 - `last` always refers to the previously used layer/keymap (i.e., `stackTop-1` or `stackTop+1`)

 terminology:
-- switch means loading the target keymap and reseting layer-switching context
+- switch means loading the target keymap and resetting layer-switching context
-- toggle refers to activating a layer and remaining there (plus the activated layer is pushed onto layer stack)
+- toggle refers to activating a layer and remaining there (plus the activated layer is pushed onto the layer stack)
-- hold refers to activating a layer, waiting until the key is released and then switching back (plus the activated layer is pushed onto layer stack and then removed again)
+- hold refers to activating a layer, waiting until the key is released, and then switching back (plus the activated layer is pushed onto the layer stack and then removed again)

 implementation details:
 - layer stack contains information about switch type (held or toggle) and a boolean which indicates whether the record is active.
 Once hold ends or untoggle is issued, the corresponding record (not necessarily the top record) is marked as "inactive".
-Whenever some record is marked inactive, all inactive records are poped from top of the stack.
+Whenever some record is marked inactive, all inactive records are popped from the top of the stack.
 - the stack contains both layer id and keymap id.
-If keymap ids of previous/current records do not match, full keymap is reloaded.
+If keymap ids of previous/current records do not match, the full keymap is reloaded.

 Commands:
 - `switchKeymap` will load the keymap by its abbreviation and reset the stack.